SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: SATORI

 \subsection{Gradient Variance Reduction via Verifiable Reasoning Patterns}

 Previous studies~\cite{ying2024internlm, shao2024deepseekmath} have demonstrated that combining verifiable reasoning paths with reinforcement learning (RL) yields strong performance on tasks such as mathematical problem solving and logical inference.
 This success is largely attributed to the availability of well-structured, deterministic reasoning paradigms that allow for step-by-step supervision.
-In contrast, open-ended visual reasoning tasks such as VQA present significantly higher uncertainty: the reward signals are sparse, the answers are short, and intermediate reasoning steps are typically not explicitly supervised.
+In contrast, open-ended multimodal reasoning tasks present significantly higher uncertainty: the reward signals are sparse, the answers are short, and intermediate reasoning steps are typically not explicitly supervised.

 These characteristics introduce substantial variance in the estimation of the policy gradient, which poses a major challenge to effective learning~\cite{havrilla2024teaching, zhang2025grpoleaddifficultyawarereinforcementlearning}.
 In particular, token-level policy gradient methods like GRPO rely on sampled trajectories to estimate gradients, where each trajectory receives a global reward that is distributed uniformly across all tokens.
 Without verifiable intermediate signals, this global reward is highly variable and often lacks sufficient granularity to guide learning effectively.